 This is not meant to show a display of physical strength, but rather proof of confidence and inner strength, through peaceful demeanor and gentle kindness, she opens the mouth of the lion who happily complies, while any attempt to force it open through sheer muscle strength would probably have ended up with a lot of blood.
 In the Rider-Waite-Smith tarot deck, the woman’s head is crowned with the same infinity symbol as the Magician, showing her enlightenment.

-The meaning of the strength tarot card is as simple as its name.
-It is a token of strength, though that does not necessarily mean a show or test of muscles.
+The meaning of the Strength card is as simple as its name.
+It is a token of Strength, though that does not necessarily mean a show or test of muscles.
 Strength can represent a lot of things.
 Inner strength and confidence, strength of conviction, or strength of self, the kind of strength where you know your own place in the world and thus act accordingly because you know that is what you were meant to be doing.

-The strength tarot card, when reversed, is without surprise a sign of weakness.
-But just like strength does not mean physical strength, here this weakness could be moral, or mental… This card usually comes as a warning, a head’s up for you to give you some time to get out of a tricky situation (or find a solution if you can).
-If you have no way to delay the challenge or trial, keep an open mind for any unlikely suggestion or idea that might spring to mind…
+The Strength card, when reversed, is, without surprise, a sign of weakness.
+But just like Strength does not mean physical Strength, here this weakness could be moral, or mental.
+This card usually comes as a warning, a head’s up for you to give you some time to get out of a tricky situation (or find a solution if you can).
+If you have no way to delay the challenge or trial, keep an open mind for any unlikely suggestion or idea that might spring to mind.

 The Fool’s Journey

 While the Fool is determined and full of will at this point in their journey, they will eventually have to face various obstacles and challenges on their way.
 This is where the strength tarot card comes into play, offering the resources they need to try and meet these challenges, to overcome any obstacle that might keep them locked in a dead end.